 Raleigh Oil Rigs

-In 2011, a Raleigh jury awarded 48-year-old Thomas C. Brown $322 million for medical expenses, lost wages, and pain and suffering.
+In 2011, a Raleigh jury awarded 48-year-old Brown $322 million for medical expenses, lost wages, and pain and suffering.
 Brown was placed on an oxygen tank for 24 hours a day after his asbestosis diagnosis.
-His illness was a direct result of mixing drilling mud that contained almost 100% pure asbestos.
-According to Brown’s attorney, the two companies continued to make and sale asbestos-containing products even though they were aware of the dangers involved.

-Unfortunately, in 2012, the lawsuit was placed on hold after Union Carbide Corporation filed an appeal against the judge that presided over the case.
-The lawsuit is still pending, but meanwhile, Brown is still relying on oxygen daily, cannot work, and deal with serious health problems.
+In 2012, the lawsuit was placed on hold after Union Carbide Corporation filed an appeal against the judge that presided over the case.
+The lawsuit is still pending, but meanwhile, Brown continues to rely on oxygen daily.
+He’s cannot work, and deal with serious health problems.

 Other Oil Refineries in Raleigh

-Several other oil refineries in Raleigh used asbestos for insulation throughout the facilities.
-Petroleum is a crude and highly flammable substance, and asbestos, known for its heat and fire-resistance, was used to make sure the petroleum was safe.
-Yet, even though the asbestos may have provided a safety measure initially, the long-term effects after ingesting asbestos makes it extremely dangerous.
+Other oil refineries in Raleigh also used asbestos for insulation throughout the facilities.
+Petroleum is a crude and highly flammable substance, and asbestos, known for its heat and fire-resistance, helped to counteract the flammability.
+Yet, even though the asbestos may have provided a safety measure initially, the long-term effects after ingesting asbestos, as seen in the aforementioned Brown case, makes it extremely dangerous.

 Power plants in Raleigh also used asbestos.
-Since power plants are capable of catching fire easily, asbestos was used as insulation to prevent any breakouts.
-Asbestos was placed in a multitude of pipes, walls, equipment, and machinery.
+Power plants are capable of catching fire easily, In turn, asbestos was used as insulation for fire prevention.
+Asbestos was placed in a multitude of pipes, walls, equipment, and machinery at power plants.

 Getting Medical Help in Raleigh